MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 > public HRESULT [OnDocumentComplete](#ondocumentcomplete)(ULONG ulCurrentEntryId, VisibleListUpdateEntry * pVisibleListEntries, int cVisibleListEntries)

 #### Parameters
-* `ulCurrentEntryId` The travel log entry id for the page that raised this event.
+* `ulCurrentEntryId` The travel log entry ID for the page that raised this event.

 * `pVisibleListEntries` A list containing the new travel log entries since the last update.